Mahmud Ali (politician): Ganatantri Dal

 Ali was elected the member of the National Assembly of Pakistan for constituency Sylhet-I in 1965 as a representative of the National Democratic Front.
 He lost the next election, in 1970, as a Pakistan Democratic Party candidate for the assembly.
+In 1996, reminded by a Pakistani journalist that Bangladesh was a sovereign state recognised by Pakistan, Mahmud Ali remarked, "East Pakistan will always be in my heart".